Koç family

-Koç is a Turkish family of business people founded by Vehbi Koç, one of the wealthiest people in Turkey.
-His grandsons, the third generation of the Koç family, today run Turkey's largest group of companies, Koç Holding, the only Turkish company on the Fortune Global 500 list.
+The Koç family is a Turkish family of business people founded by Vehbi Koç, one of the wealthiest people in Turkey.
+His grandchildren, the third generation of the Koç family, today run Turkey's largest group of Corporate group, Koç Holding, the only Turkish company listed on the Fortune Global 500 list.
 In 2016, the family's wealth was estimated at US$8 billion, ranking them as the wealthiest family in Turkey.
-According to the Vehbi Koç Foundation, their lineage can be traced to Hacı Bayram-ı Veli.
+According to the Vehbi Koç Foundation, their ancestry can be traced to Haji Bayram Veli.

 Family history

 First generation

 Vehbi Koç was born on July 20, 1901, in Ankara and died on February 25, 1996, in Istanbul.
 In 1926, he married Sadberk, his maternal cousin.
 The first firm he established was called Koçzade Ahmet Vehbi and was registered in 1926 at the Ankara Chamber of Commerce.
-While working in commerce, he became the local partner of Ford Motor Company and Standard Oil n 1928.
+While working in commerce, he became the local partner of Ford Motor Company and Standard Oil in 1928.
 When Ankara became the capital of the young Turkish Republic, construction work increased rapidly and Koç began trading in construction materials, building supplies and hardware.
 Following the establishment of branch offices in Istanbul and Eskişehir in 1938, he merged all these enterprises into a company called Koç Ticaret A.Ş.

 Koç's first initiative in the automotive sector eventually turned into a full-scale industry.
 Following an agreement with the Ford Motor Company in 1959, he set up Ford Otosan.
 In 1963 Vehbi Koç consolidated all the companies bearing his name under the same roof and founded Koç Holding.
 This was the start of the holdings era in Turkey and many businessmen followed Koç in the same direction.

 Vehbi Koç founded an Eye Bank at the Faculty of Medicine of Ankara University, a Cardiology Institute at the Faculty of Medicine of Istanbul University, and the Vehbi Koç Dormitory at Middle East Technical University.
 Under the leadership of Vehbi Koç, 205 businesspeople, academics, and intellectuals came together to establish the Turkish Education Foundation (Turkish: Türk Eğitim Vakfı, commonly abbreviated as TEV) in 1967.

 Koç School opened in 1988 and Koç University in 1993.
 He also established the Turkish Family Health and Planning Foundation (Turkish: Türkiye Aile Sağlığı ve Planlaması Vakfı) and functioned as the president of the foundation until his death.